tobiverh/MMI_put_what_where/README.md

 The project is an adaptation of the classic *Put That There*, where gestures have been replaced with eye gaze.
 If you want to read a more detailed description of our project, please refer to the [report](Final_Report.pdf).

+## Content
+- Demo video
+- How to install the project with pip
+- How to run the code + tips for usage

+## Demo
 Watch our demo video by clicking the image below:

 [![Watch demo video](https://github.com/tobiverh/MMI_put_what_where/assets/126837440/0ffa956d-d09d-498c-9a3f-dfb9087542ad)](https://youtu.be/Y2lKr7QXI-k)

 ## Install project
 To install the project, follow these instructions: